-The Vice President for Academic Affairs and the Vice President for Research and Technology Transfer announce the competition for the Wichita State University Excellence in Research Award.
+The Provost and the Vice President for Research and Technology Transfer announce the competition for the Wichita State University Excellence in Research Award.
 This award is made annually to a Wichita State University faculty member who has, in the judgment of his or her peers, established an exemplary and demonstrable record of research which has not only enhanced the faculty member's career, but has also advanced the University's research mission.
 All full-time faculty, including distinguished professors and endowed chairs, who have served at WSU for at least three years are eligible.
 Faculty who hold an administrative position above that of Chair are not eligible.
 Previous winners of the award are ineligible to be nominated for a period of five years following the award.
 A $2,500 stipend accompanies the award, which will be presented at the Honors Convocation or other faculty meeting.

 All full- and part-time faculty members are eligible to make nominations on the form below, based upon one or more of the following criteria:

 - The nominee is the author or co-author of recent publications (journal articles, monographs, conference proceedings, etc.) that are frequently cited, are recognized as being significant in the field of research, or have won awards.

 - Recognition of the nominee's contribution to research has been made through invitations to present papers or keynote addresses at scholarly meetings, or through nominations to membership in prestigious scholarly or professional organizations.